Français

 • Hourglass or Wisby-style gauntlets for infantrymen, archers may wear a demi gauntlet over a leather glove on the drawing hand.

-As previously stated, all armour component must meet the IAS concord rules.
+As previously stated, all armour components must meet the IAS Concord rules.

 Unarmoured

-• Any Unarmoured folks, including marshalls, that are on the field MUST wear a fencing mask or helmet with face protection, gloves.
+• Any unarmoured folks, including marshals, who are on the field MUST wear a fencing mask or helmet with face protection and gloves.
 A padded gambeson is recommended.

 • Unarmoured folks cannot engage in melee combat.